 - Fifteen ICMA Executive Board Regional Vice Presidents, members of the ICMA Executive Board, serve as board liaisons to states in their respective regions and to our national affiliates.
 Three vice presidents are elected from each of ICMA's five geographic regions within the United States and serve three-year terms.
 During each ICMA annual conference, they divide the states in their regions so that each state association has a single vice president as its primary liaison.
 Vice presidents are available as key contacts within the states they serve to help bring forward policy issues from the membership and state organizations.
 When their other duties allow, vice presidents also travel to state meetings in their states to represent ICMA in person and to provide updates on ICMA activities and priorities.

-- In four of ICMA's five U.S. regions, ICMA has Regional Directors in place who have long tenures as managers in the region and who also served in their state association leadership.
-One senior staff member currently serves as a Regional Team Leader in ICMA's Northeast region, however ICMA is currently recruiting for a Northeast Regional Director to serve the region.
+- In all of ICMA's five U.S. regions, ICMA has Regional Directors in place who have long tenures as managers in the region and who also served in their state association leadership.

 -Midwest Regional Director, Dave Limardi (firstname.lastname@example.org)